Skip to main content

 This file stores:

-• Webhook secrets for tunnel authentication
+• Webhook secrets for signature verification

 • Current app port (updated when dev server starts)